Triangle

 3. Developmental and Social Psychology

 This research area explores the full spectrum of human growth from childhood through adulthood with a focus on supporting wellbeing, resilience, and positive social development in diverse cultural contexts.
 Our research also investigates the nature of joint action between individuals, particularly when working toward a common goal; we seek to learn how brains and minds change and adapt when co-ordinating closely with others.
+Our research also addresses social issues and explores the complex dynamics between individuals and their broader real-world environments.

 Research Focus Areas